SigNoz/signoz.io/docs/userguide/alerts-management.md

 - **Alert Threshold**: A field to set the threshold for the alert condition.

+- **More Options** :

     - **Run alert every [X mins]**: This option determines the frequency at which the alert condition is checked and notifications are sent.

     - **Send a notification if data is missing for [X] mins**: A field to specify if a notification should be sent when data is missing for a certain period.

 #### Step 3: Alert Configuration
 This step focuses on setting alert properties like severity, description, and other metadata.
 The following fields are available:

-- **Severity**: Set the severity level for the alert (e.g., "Warning" or "Critical").
+- **Severity**: Set the severity level for the alert (e.g., "Warning", "Critical" etc.).

 - **Alert Name**: A field to name the alert for easy identification.